 and other important figures

 Born in Belmont, Ireland .
 Joined the army at age 11.
 Rose to commanded a brigade in the Peninsular War for which he was awarded the Army Gold Cross .
+Keane could have attacked the city by advancing for a few hours up the river road, which was undefended all the way to New Orleans, but he made the fateful decision to encamp at Lacoste's Plantation and wait for the arrival of reinforcements.
+Commanded the 95th, the light companies of the 21st, 4th, and 44th, and two black corps in the main battle, attacking the American lines closest to the river.
 Seeing the plight of Gibbs's division near the woods, he obliqued across the interval to their assistance.
 It was rashly considered but bravely done in the face of the American fire.
 He was severely wounded in the battle.
 Lieutenant-General Keane served as commander-in-chief of the Bombay Presidency in British India from 1833-1839 and commanded the combined British and British Indian army ("The Army of the Indus") during the opening campaign of the First Afghan War and first Anglo Marri war.
-He commanded the victorious British and Indian army at the Battle of Ghazni on 23 July 1839 .the 95th, the light companies of the 21st, 4th, and 44th, and two black corps in the main battle, attacking the American lines closest to the river.
+He commanded the victorious British and Indian army at the Battle of Ghazni on 23 July 1839 .

 Major General Sir John Lambert (1772-1847) took command following the death of General Pakenham.
 His troops were held in reserve during the main battle and prevented an American counter-attack.
-February 7-12, 1815 )the last engagement in the War.
+Following the battle, the British army withdrew from Louisiana and attacked Mobile, Alabama.
+In the opening stages of the campaign, 1,000 British soldiers under Lambert won the Second Battle of Fort Bowyer in Mobile Bay (February 7-12, 1815 ), the last engagement in the War.
 Lambert returned to Europe in time to command the tenth brigade of British infantry at the Battle of Waterloo.

 Major General Samuel Gibbs (1771-1815)